kuldii/program_engineer_final_project_2/README.md

 ### Step 4: Open the application in the browser
 Open your web browser and go to the following address: http://localhost:8501

+### Step 4: Open the application in the browser
+Load audio with speech in russian from your device and wait the answer